discretize/discretize-guides/builds/revenant/power-renegade/index.md

 - <Skill name="Inspiring Reinforcement"/> - Grants <Boon name="Stability"/> to your party.
 In pugs, most healers are now able to provide stability.
 However, it is always good to check in case they are unable to do so.
 - <Skill name="Forced Engagement"/> - A chain is attached to a target, applying <Condition name="Taunt"/> and <Condition name="Slow"/>.
 One of the strongest slow CCs skills for Revenant.
 - <Skill name="Vengeful Hammers"/> - **Toggle:** A weaker version of <Skill name="Impossible Odds"/>, however does provide self-sustain through healing per hammer hit.
 Can be used just like impossible odds, but remember that the purpose of this stance is to provide <Boon name="Stability"/>.
 Ensure that you have arund 30 energy for <Skill name="Inspiring Reinforcement"/> when needed.
-- <Skill name="Rite of the Great Dwarf"/> - High energy costs tunbreak which reduces incoming damage for your party.
+- <Skill name="Rite of the Great Dwarf"/> - High energy costs stunbreak which reduces incoming damage for your party.
 Try to avoid using this skill as much as possible.

 ---

 **<Skill name="Legendary Demon Stance"/>**: Used mostly to boon strip on fractals with <Instability name="No Pain No Gain"/>.
 If you are unfamiliar with players/classes/specialisation, check to make sure they do not have in built boon strip as part of their rotation.

 - <Skill name="Empowering Misery"/> - A decent self-heal that heals more for each unique condition on you.
 - <Skill name="Pain Absorption"/> - Mostly used as a stunbreak or to provide <Boon name="Resistance"/> to yourself and your party.
-Often used to bypass <Condition name="Immobolize"/>.
+Often used to bypass the effect of <Condition name="Immobolize"/>.
-- <Skill name="Banish Enchantment"/> - Removes three boons from enemies in a line up to five unique enemies and causes <Condition name="Chilled"/> on enemies hit.
+- <Skill name="Banish Enchantment"/> - Costs 20 energy to remove three boons from enemies for fractals with <Instability name="No Pain No Gain"/>.
+Remember that this instability happens every 20 seconds, so try to plan your rotation around that 20 second gap.
-- <Skill name="Call to Anguish"/> - Jump to a location and pull five nearby enemies inflicting <Condition name="Chilled"/> on them.
+- <Skill name="Call to Anguish"/> - Leap skill that pulls five nearby enemies together.
+Often used as a skip or a CC.
-- <Skill name="Embrace the Darkness"/> - **Toggle:** Deal damage to nearby enemies and pulse <Condition name="Torment"/> to them.
-Drains energy when toggled on.
+- <Skill name="Embrace the Darkness"/> - **Toggle:** Decent energy drain effect that provides <Condition name="Torment"/> to nearby enemies.
+Again, can be used in a similar way to <Skill name="Impossible Odds"/> but bear in mind why you are using this stance to begin with.

 ---

-**<Skill name="Legendary Centaur Stance"/>**
+**<Skill name="Legendary Centaur Stance"/>**: The strongest supportive stance in your arsenal.
+Is not used for damage, but mostly for its utility, namely <Skill name="Protective Solace"/>.
+This stance can be empowered by Renegade skills.

-- <Skill name="Project Tranquility"/> - Summon Ventari's Tablet which heals nearby allies every few seconds.
+- <Skill name="Project Tranquility"/> - Summons Ventari's Tablet.
+Must be used in order to activate other skills.
+If <Skill name="Energy Expulsion"/> was used, remember to activate this ability to regain access to your other skills.
 - <Skill name="Ventaris Will"/> - Move Ventari's Tablet to the target location.
-- <Skill name="Protective Solace"/> - **Toggle:** Summons a protective barrier that **absorbs** (not reflect) projectiles around the tablet.
+- <Skill name="Protective Solace"/> - **Toggle:** The most impotant skill for a lot of damage/mechanic mitigation in non-CM fractals.
+Summons a protective barrier that **absorbs** (not reflect) projectiles around the tablet.
+Especially useful in Uncategorised to block harpy arrows and lasers when running up the ramp.
-- <Skill name="Natural Harmony"/> - Heals the party for a decent amount around the tablet.
+- <Skill name="Natural Harmony"/> - Can be used to heal the party if needed.
+Used more on Heal-based revenant builds, but can be used in a pinch.
-- <Skill name="Purifying Essence"/> - Cleanses three conditions from allies near the tablet and heals per condition cleansed.
+- <Skill name="Purifying Essence"/> - Heals allies per condition cleansed (up to 3 conditions).
-- <Skill name="Energy Expulsion"/> - Drains your remaining energy to explode Ventari's Tablet, cleansing one condition per 10 energy drained.
-Ventari's Tablet shatters into smaller fragments that can be picked up by allies for a small heal.
+- <Skill name="Energy Expulsion"/> - Drains 35 energy to explode Ventari's Tablet, cleansing one condition.
+If this skill is enhanced by a Renegade stance, it also provides 3x <Boon name="Stability"/> to a party.